Tweener/Tweener/README.md

 ### 🔭 I’m currently working on

 As I started as an Android developer, it was only natural to take advantage of Kotlin language to write mobile apps with Kotlin Multiplatform and Compose Multiplaform.

+I'm currently working on [Bloomeo](https://bloomeo.app/), an all-in-one app for budgeting, savings tracking, and planning your path to early retirement, make with KMP/CMP and available on both Android & iOS.

-You'll find several public repositories on my profile showcasing this work.
+Also, you'll find several public repositories on my profile showcasing this work.
 I warmly invite you to explore them and consider contributing.
 Your support and contributions would be greatly valued!

 ---